sphinx-contrib/confluencebuilder/doc/directives.rst

 .. rst:directive:: confluence_newline

-    The ``confluence_newline`` directive supports the injection of a newline in a document where seperation may be desired between inlined elements.
+    The ``confluence_newline`` directive supports the injection of a newline in a document where separation may be desired between inlined elements.

     .. code-block:: rst